-This past Sunday I reffed them again, on a well-kempt grass field surrounded by four steps of terracing.
+This past Sunday I was assigned to ref them once more, on a well-kempt grass field surrounded by four steps of terracing.
 A beautiful little football ground on a stunning afternoon.
 Meanwhile, the team has undergone its second complete transformation in just over a year.
 They’re good again (having soared up to second from bottom with 21 points), but still calm.
 “They’ve got eight new players,” the opposition’s low-key coach tells me before the game, resigned to the fact that his side is meeting them just at the wrong time – as they're hitting form.

 I like this bloke a lot.
 He also tells me that if any of his players get carded for dissent, he slaps them with a fat fine.
 If he disagrees with any of my decisions, the away coach promises, then he won’t yellat me – he’ll merely turn his back on the game for a brief second to steady himself.